 Equals Group Plc is the parent company for a number of companies within the Equals Group.
-Founded in 2007, Equals has been a leading challenger in the foreign exchange and payment services sectors for both consumers and corporations.
+Founded in 2007, Equals has been a leading challenger in the financial services sector catering for both business and retail customers.

 Our Supply Chain

 As a provider of user centric technology to enable our clients to make payment services and deliverable foreign exchange in a low-cost manner, a significant proportion of the technology is built and maintained in house.
 Nevertheless, the Group does utilise a relatively small supply chain where it is more practical to work with partners and suppliers to enable the day to day operations of our technology services.

 In addition, and outside of the technology sphere, the Group acquires a variety of goods and services such as professional services, contractors and consumables.

 These suppliers, who range from small to medium business to multi-nationals are predominantly based within the United Kingdom, with a limited number within the European Union and further a field.